Editor’s Note: This post has been updated with new content and links.

 - Possibly uses a “click to call” button versus a CTA button.

-- Qualifying questions give the visitor the impression that they’re getting a personalized experience rather than a name, phone number and email getting thrown in a pot.
+- Qualifying questions give the visitor the impression that they’re getting a personalized experience rather throwing their name, phone number and email into the ether.

 Needless to say, the form after will ask for the personal contact information along with a CTA that says, “Send a Quote”.